 Callbacks are very tiring, and you should take this into account when scheduling multiple callbacks.
 One per day is optimal.
 Callbacks with two different employers in a single day is usually possible if they are located near each other, but you will likely not be at your best by the time the final interviews of the day take place.
-In the event you encounter difficulties with scheduling or at the callback itself, remain polite, and let the Career Development Office know about the problem.
+In the event you encounter difficulties with scheduling or at the callback itself, remain polite, and let the CDO know about the problem.

 You may realize during the course of the fall recruiting season that you are not interested in certain callbacks.
 You are also likely to have periods where you are not sure whether you want to attend a certain callback or not.
 You need not attend every callback to which you are invited.
 The important thing in responding to invitations is to be very prompt and to express your appreciation, even if you are only calling to say that you are in the process of working out your schedule and will get back to them at a given date in the very near future.
 You should, of course, be as scrupulously courteous and professional about declining callbacks as you are throughout the recruiting process.
-Remember that delaying-- or worse, failing altogether-- to get back to an employer adversely affects both the firm's recruiting efforts and your classmates who might want the slot you are holding.
+Remember that delaying-- or worse, failing altogether -- to get back to an employer adversely affects both the firm's recruiting efforts and your classmates who might want the slot you are holding.

 There is no need to give detailed or deeply apologetic reasons for declining a callback.
 It is sufficient to state simply, and very politely, that you really appreciate their interest in you, that it was great to meet the interviewer and learn more about the firm, but that you will be unable to schedule a callback with them.
 Close by thanking them for taking the time to talk with you about the firm.
 Firm recruiters and lawyers are “adults” and understand how the process works and that you likely have a range of options.
 Their reaction is usually to wish you well.

-Callback interviews usually consist of a series of interviews with three to six attorneys (five is typical for large firms) individually in their offices, and often a restaurant meal with other attorneys.
+Callback interviews usually consist of a series of interviews with three to six attorneys (five is typical for large firms) individually in their offices or a conference room, and often a restaurant meal with other attorneys.
 The same basic rules apply to callbacks as to screening interviews: arrive on time, dress professionally, and bring extra copies of your resume, transcript and writing sample.
 Firms will be looking for the same qualities as they did during the screening interviews: smarts, motivation, professionalism, collegiality, etc. (See the CDO Effective Interviewing Guide for more details).
 The interview lasts from the moment you arrive at the firm until you exit several hours later.
 Keep in mind that the lawyers you meet will be evaluating you, and they will notice your interaction with everyone you encounter, including their support staff and servers at restaurants.
 When you arrive, you will meet briefly with either an administrative staff person or an attorney before the formal interview schedule begins.
 You will be given a list of the people with whom you will be meeting.
 Make an effort to remember their names, which can be difficult when you are meeting so many new people.
 Remember that you are also there to learn about the firm, so you can make an informed decision should you receive an offer.
 Get as much information as you can during the callback, and observe the atmosphere and the people there as well.
 Would you like to spend the summer (or your professional life) here?